girosolution/girocheckout_sdk/README.md

 $projectPassword = xxx;
 ```

 The password is provided in the [GiroCockpit](https://www.girocockpit.de).
-It is for the hash comparison, to ensure that GiroCheckout sends you Data.
+It is used for the hash comparison, to ensure that the data is coming from GiroCheckout.

 ### Process notification